devfile/registry-operator/CONTRIBUTING.md

 3. Open the folder in the IDE of your choice (VS Code with Go extension, or GoLand is recommended)

 #### Build and Run the Operator
-1. Log in to an OpenShfit or Kubernetes cluster
+1. Log in to an OpenShift or Kubernetes cluster

 2. Run `export IMG=<operator-image>` where `<operator-image>` is the image repository to where you would like to push the image (e.g. `quay.io/user/registry-operator:latest`).